Email FacebookTwitterMenu burgerClose thin

 Share

-An investor examines international trading data.
-Schwab projects international large-cap stocks will outperform U.S. counterparts over the next decade.
-For most Americans, investing for retirement is a long-term practice that occurs over the course of many decades.
-It requires looking beyond the daily ups and downs of the stock market, remaining disciplined in the face of economic volatility and adopting a long-term focus — and possibly one that looks beyond U.S. borders.
+For most Americans, investing for retirement in 2026 remains a long-term practice unfolding over many decades.
+It requires looking beyond the daily ups and downs of the stock market, remaining disciplined amid economic volatility and adopting a long-term focus – and possibly one that looks beyond U.S. borders.

 Why Schwab Favors International Stocks